HumanSignal/label-studio/docs/source/templates/named_entity.md

 cat: natural-language-processing
 order: 203
 meta_title: Text Named Entity Recognition Data Labeling Template
-meta_description: Label Studio Text Named Entity Template for machine learning and data science data labeling projects.
+meta_description: Template for performing named entity recognition on text with Label Studio for your machine learning and data science projects.
 ---

 Named entity recognition for a piece of text.
 It supports overlapping spans and works with huge documents.